On the minimal forts of trees

 \section{Introduction}

-Zero forcing is a binary coloring game played on a graph, where a set of filled vertices can force non-filled vertices to become filled according to a color change rule.
-A zero forcing set is a set of filled vertices that can force the entire graph; the zero forcing number is the minimum cardinality of a zero forcing set.
-In 2007, researchers Burgarth and Giovannetti independently developed the concept of zero forcing for the control of quantum systems, referring to it as graph infection~\cite{Burgarth2007}.
-The following year, it was demonstrated that the zero forcing number serves as an upper bound on the maximum nullity of a real symmetric matrix associated with a graph~\cite{AIM2008}.
-It was also established in 2008 that the combinatorial optimization problem for the zero forcing number is NP-hard since the corresponding decision problem was shown to be NP-complete~\cite{Aazami2008}.
+Zero forcing is a binary coloring game on a graph in which a set of filled vertices can force non-filled vertices to become filled according to a color change rule.
+In 2007, zero forcing was independently developed by Burgarth and Giovannetti in the study of controllability of quantum systems~\cite{Burgarth2007}, where it was referred to as graph infection.
+In 2008, the zero forcing number was shown to be an upper bound on the maximum nullity of a real symmetric matrix associated with a graph~\cite{AIM2008}.
+Since then, zero forcing and its applications have been extensively studied; see~\cite{Hogben2022} and the references therein.

+The decision problem for the zero forcing number is NP-complete~\cite{Aazami2008}.